chaseholland/CAHImageCacher/README.md

 Basic Useage
 ------------

-Basic useage is included in the enclosed sample app for using CAHImageCacher to load images into a table view, but the most common use case will be some various of
+Basic useage is included in the enclosed sample app for using CAHImageCacher to load images into a table view, but the most common use case will be some variation of

 `+ (void) asyncLoadImageIntoImageView:(UIImageView*)imageView imageURLString:(NSString*)string altImage:(UIImage*)altImage viewToRefresh:(UIView*)view completion:(void (^)(void))completion;`